danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 registered for that MIME type may inspect the file further and do a second layer of dispatch based on its contents/layout.

+Just as libraries can declare Readers without adopting a new dependency, libraries can separately experiment with file type detection and/or dispatch in ways that make sense for their respective user communities.

 ## Support a variety of data structures

 Is it possible to standardize on one return type for `read()`?
 It seems that